zetamarkets/fuze/vault/README.md

 All positions taken on by the vault during the week (via the auction) are settled on the underlying Zeta DEX at expiry.
 There are two primary outcomes:

 1. OTM: puts finish OTM and vault gets to keep the premiums (~95% chance)
-2. ITM: puts finish ITM and can be exercised by MMs causing a loss for the vault (~5% chance)
+2. ITM: puts finish ITM causing a loss for the vault (~5% chance)

 ### 4. Rollover